The Multi-Tier Framework

 The PEPI builds upon the MTF, measuring all dimensions of energy access.

-Tailoring the framework and the survey to be used within the microfinance industry,
+Tailoring the framework and survey for the microfinance industry,

 the PEPI has been designed to track the progress towards SDG7 at the household level.